ember-learn/ember-blog/source/2019-12-20-octane-is-here.md

 <div {{tabs}}></div>
 ```

-Element modifiers work on any element, meaning that you don't need to create a whole component just to use some reusable DOM behavior.
+Element modifiers work on any element, meaning that you don't need to create a whole component simply to create reusable DOM behavior.

 This way of writing modifiers assumes that when the arguments to a modifier change, it's fine to run the destructor and run the modifier from scratch.
 If you need more granular control, the `ember-modifier` package also provides a more advanced API.